cooperwfloyd/next-boilerplate/readme.md

 This example can be used in any dynamic route in the `pages` directory (ex. `[id]`, `[...id]`).
 If you're using this example with a directory-specific `[id]` route, you'll need to add an argument of `{childPages: false}` to the `getAllWPPageIds` function.

+If you want to exclude any auto-generated routes from the `getStaticPaths` list, add an argument of `{exclude: ["path-to-page", "path-to-other-page"]}` to `getAllWPPageIds`.

 ```
 import Global from "../src/components";
 import ResponsiveNav from "../src/components/ResponsiveNav";